Belgian fashion designer Dries Van Noten is to step down as creative director at the end of June

-BRUSSELS (AP) — Belgian fashion designer Dries Van Noten said Tuesday he will step down as creative director of his namesake brand at the end of June.
+BRUSSELS (AP) — Belgian designer Dries Van Noten, who for almost four decades dazzled the fashion world with his luscious use of colors and fabrics, said Tuesday he will step down as creative director of his namesake brand at the end of June.

-Van Noten, 65, who over nearly four decades became a master of blending the old with the new, with a luscious use of colors, said in a statement that the 2025 men’s Spring-Summer collection will be the last in his current role.
+Van Noten, 65, a master of blending the old with the new, said in a statement that the 2025 men’s Spring-Summer collection will be the last in his current role.
 He added that the women’s collection will be designed by his studio.

 “I have been preparing for this moment for a while, and I feel it’s time to leave room for a new generation of talents to bring their vision to the brand,” Van Noten said.

+Fashion firm Puig acquired a majority share in Van Noten in 2018, whith the designer remaining creative director of the brand, which has expanded into beauty and fragrance.
+Van Noten said the Puig's takeover has helped the brand “blooming.”

+"Like in a garden, you decide what to plant; and at some point, it continues to flourish," he said.

 Van Noten graduated from the fashion design course at the Royal Academy of Fine Arts in Belgium in 1981 and debuted his first collection five years later.
-His first flagship store opened in Antwerp, the Belgian port city where he was born.
+His first flagship store opened in 1989 in Antwerp, the Belgian port city where he was born in a family of tailors.

+As Antwerp developped a reputation of Europe’s capital of cool, Van Noten emerged as a major creative force as part of “The Antwerp Six,” a collective that also included Walter Van Beirendonck, Ann Demeulemeester, Dirk Van Saene, Dirk Bikkembergs and Marina Yee.

+“In the early ’80s, as a young guy from Antwerp, my dream was to have a voice in fashion,” he said.
+“Through a journey that brought me to London, Paris and beyond, and with the help of countless supportive people, that dream came true.”

 “Now I want to shift my focus to all the things I never had the time for,” Van Noten said.
 “I’m sad, but at the same time happy.”